opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 It's important to note that zoom is out of 1: so 1 = 100%, 0.75 = 75%, 2 = 200%, etc.

-## PracticeBird DeepLink Block Options
+## PracticeBird QR Code Block Options
 This block also has a number of options in the sidebar (Inspector Controls) described here (as well as via info menus available in the sidebar).

 ### Basic Options